Top of page

 Other courses as designated by department

 The concentration requirement consists of four courses at or above the 200 level within the concentration.
-Courses taken to fulfill the foundational course requirement (B.1) or capstone (E) may not count toward the concentration.
+Courses taken to fulfill the foundational course requirement (B.1) or area requirement (B.2) may not count toward the concentration.

 Each student must choose a concentration at the time of declaration.
 The concentration may be changed at a later time.
 Students may choose from among the following concentrations: